DewGew/domoboard/README.md

 # Install as a service

-To configure Domoboard as a service, create a new file /etc/systemd/system/domoboard.service with the following contents (modify paths if Domoboard is not located at /home/pi):
+To configure Dzgaboard as a service, create a new file /etc/systemd/system/domoboard.service with the following contents (modify paths if Domoboard is not located at /home/pi):

 ```
 [Unit]
-Description=Domoboard dashboard
+Description=Dzgaboard dashboard

 [Service]
-ExecStart=/home/pi/domoboard/bin/python /home/pi/domoboard/server.py -d -c /home/pi/domoboard/config.conf
+ExecStart=/home/pi/dzgaboard/bin/python /home/pi/dzgaboard/server.py -d -c /home/pi/dzgaboard/config.conf
-WorkingDirectory=/home/pi/domoboard/
+WorkingDirectory=/home/pi/dzgaboard/
 Restart=on-failure

 [Install]